WangcsShuai/kevinzakka.github.io/_posts/2016-07-1-k-nearest-neighbor.markdown

   ggvis(~Petal.Length, ~Petal.Width, fill = ~Species) %>%
   layer_points()
 ```
+Note that we've accessed the `iris` dataframe which comes preloaded in R by default.

 <img src="/assets/sep_plot.png">

 <img src="/assets/pet_plot.png">

 A quick study of the above graphs reveals some strong classification criterion.
-We can say that setosas have small petals, versicolor have medium sized ones and virginica have relatively larger petals.
+We observe that setosas have small petals, versicolor have medium sized ones and virginica have relatively larger petals.
 Furthermore, setosas seem to have shorter and wider sepals than the other two classes.
 Hence, without even using an algorithm, we can intuitevely construct a classifier that can do very well on the dataset.

 The next step in our pipeline is to create our design matrix $$X$$ and our target vector $$y$$ as well as split our data into training and test sets.
 We will do so with the following code: